hamburgcodingschool/fullstack-2025-11/code/react/sessions/session-02-describing-the-ui/exercises/exercise-h-message-board-post-list/readme.md

 ### Create a copy of the previous project

-Before starting this exercise, make a copy of the previous exercise "react-01g-message-board-setup" and rename it to "react-02h-message-board-post-list".
-Use the following command to do this:
+Before starting this exercise, turn the previous exercise "react-01g-message-board-setup" into a git repo and push it to github if you haven't done it already - create the empty repository "react-01g-message-board-setup" and then:

 ```
-cp -R react-01g-message-board-setup react-02h-message-board-post-list
+cd react-01g-message-board-setup
+git init
+git add .
+git commit -m "React Session 01: Message board setup"
+git remote add origin <SSH uri of the repo from github>
+git branch -M main
+git push -u origin main
 ```

 After copying the project, follow these steps: